A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning

 \subsubsection{Audio Feature Extraction}

-Deep learning has also begun to get more and more attention in research in audio feature extraction research.
-For example, LSTM \cite{xie2019speech} has been widely used to automatically extract acoustic characteristics.
-Poria et al. \cite{poria2017context} uses CNN to extract features from the audio, and then enter the extracted audio features into the classifier for emotional classification.
+Deep learning has increasingly attracted attention in the field of audio feature extraction, enabling automatic modeling of acoustic patterns associated with human emotion.
+For instance, LSTM networks \cite{xie2019speech} have been widely applied to model temporal dependencies in speech, while Poria et al. \cite{poria2017context} used convolutional neural networks (CNN) to extract local patterns from audio signals, followed by feeding the extracted features into emotion classification models.

-Recently, more and more emotion analysis models \cite{tzinis2018integrating, majumder2019dialoguernn, zhong2019knowledge} have started to use open source toolkits such as CONVAREP \cite{dumpala2023manifestation}, openSMILE \cite{kumar2022fake}, LibROSA \cite{suman2022visualization}, and OpenEAR \cite{schepker2020acoustic} to extract audio features.
-Specifically, OpenEAR adaptively extracts a set of acoustic features (e.g., prosody, spectrum and sepstral, etc.) and uses Z-normalization to normalize the audio features.
-The features extracted by openSMILE consist of MFCC, pitch and sound intensity.
-The LibROSA Speech Toolkit extracts 33 frame-level acoustic features (i.e., 20-dimensional MFCC and CQT) including speaker intonation variations.
-Similar to other audio feature extraction methods, COVAREP can also be used to extract features such as 12-dimensional MFCC, maximum dispersion scale (MDQ) and Liljencrants-Fant (LF).